 This web page presents information about the work of the IMF in Iraq, including the activities of the IMF Resident Representative Office.
-Additional information can be found on the Iraq and IMF country page, including IMF reports and Executive Board documents that deal with Iraq.
+Additional information can be found on the Iraq and IMF, including IMF reports and Executive Board documents that deal with Iraq.

 Iraq and the IMF